SarJHunt/content-curator/README.md

 This is a personal responsive web app for Chris Meah using React which provides users with information about what he does, and showcases his experience in building, training, and speaking about AI.

+The site is deployed [here](chris-meah.vercel.app) and my approach is outlined below.

 ## 🌠 Requirements

 ### 🎯 Overall aims